This was a post written by Katie from @thepostpartumcure

 This can be a wonderful diet for breastfeeding mamas because it allows healthy carbs but doesn’t allow meat or dairy.

 My program is closely vegan, with meat and fish in some of the dinner and lunch recipes, but not all.
-I believe we don’t eat meat or dairy every day.
+I believe we don’t need eat meat or dairy every day.

 After all the research I’ve done, I believe some cheese are fine.
 By going vegan, many lose weight because they are eating less high-calorie foods like meats and cheeses.